GLOBAL MARKETS-Oil gains on Kuwait strike; global shares highest since Dec

 The Australian dollar hit $0.7817, its highest level against the U.S. dollar since last June.
 The Canadian dollar rallied more than 1 percent to trade at $1.2637.

 Gold rose as the dollar weakened.
-Gold futures rose about 1.4 percent to settle at a one-week high of $1,254.30 an ounce.
+Gold futures touched a one-week high of $1,253.20 an ounce.
 Copper was up 2.3 percent.
-(Additional reporting by Sam Forgione in New York; Nigel Stephenson in London; Lisa Twaronite in Tokyo, Anirban Nag, John Geddie and Atul Prakash in London; Editing by Leslie Adler and Cynthia Osterman)
+(Additional reporting by Sam Forgione in New York; Nigel Stephenson in London; Lisa Twaronite in Tokyo, Anirban Nag, John Geddie and Atul Prakash in London; Editing by Clive McKeef and Leslie Adler)

 * Nevada Governor says Tesla will expand its investment in Nevada by producing Electric Motors and Gearboxes for the Model 3 at the Gigafactory